Our programme for 2018/2019

 Monday 11 March

 Dan Rouse will be the second speaker of the evening.
-He is a British Trust for Ornithology (BTO) Ambassador for Carmarthenshire and will talk about his involvement in the fund-raising 'Champions of the Flyways' competition and protecting vultures in Kenya.
+He is a British Trust for Ornithology (BTO) Ambassador for Carmarthenshire and will talk about his involvement in the annual 'Champions of the Flyways' competition and the protection of vultures in Kenya.
 'Leica Welsh Red Kites' are the first team of birders from Wales to participate in BirdLife's Flyways competitive birdwatching race in Eilat.

 'Butterflies Flora and Fauna of N E South Africa'